For the Pork:

 Pineapple juice or ½ pineapple, peeled, cored, and blended

-To Finish and Serve:
+Ingredients to Finish and Serve:

 1 small pineapple, peeled, cored, and cut into quarters lengthwise